KandimallaNiharika/Postman_Task/README.md

+# Task 2-API Testing Using Postman

+*Company:*CODTECH IT SOLUTIONS

+*Intern Name:*Kandimalla Niharika

+*Intern Id:*CTIS2057

+*Domain:*Software Testing

+*Duration:*4 Weeks

+*Mentor:*Neela Santosh

-# API Testing Using Postman
+PROJECT TITLE: API Testing Using Postman
-CODTECH Internship – Task 2

 ## Introduction
 API (Application Programming Interface) testing is a type of software testing that focuses on verifying whether APIs function correctly, reliably, and securely.
 Postman is a popular tool used for testing RESTful APIs by sending HTTP requests and validating responses.